statecharts/statecharts.github.io/_glossary/condition-state.md

 }
 ```

-Here we have a state "A" which, on event "e" will transition to "B_CHOICE", which is a choice state, because it consists only of automatic, guarded transitions.
+Here we have a state "A" which, on event "e" will transition to "B.COND", which is a condition state, because it consists only of automatic, guarded transitions.
 When in state A, and the event "e" happens:

-* A will exit and enter B.CHOICE.
+* A will exit and enter B.COND.
-* Being in CHOICE will immediately evaluate the guard `a == 1` and go directly to "1" if this is true.
+* Being in COND will immediately evaluate the guard `a == 1` and go directly to "1" if this is true.
-* Otherwise, CHOICE will evaluate the guard `a == 0` and go to "2" if this is true.
+* Otherwise, COND will evaluate the guard `a == 0` and go to "2" if this is true.
-* Otherwiser, CHOICE will go to "3".
+* Otherwiser, COND will go to "3".

 This offers many benefits:

-* If this were to be implemented without the choice states, the transitions with `cond` logic would be in state `A`, whereas it is probably wiser to keep this logic closer to the states B.1, B.2 and B.3.
+* If this were to be implemented without the condition states, the transitions with `cond` logic would be in state `A`, whereas it is probably wiser to keep this logic closer to the states B.1, B.2 and B.3.
-* If more events (e.g. `on: {e2: "B_CHOICE"}`), or more sources of events elsewhere in the statechart (e.g. other than from `A`) lead to the same choices being made, a choice state reduces the amount of transitions that need to be defined.
+* If more events (e.g. `on: {e2: "B.COND"}`), or more sources of events elsewhere in the statechart (e.g. other than from `A`) lead to the same choices being made, a choice state reduces the amount of transitions that need to be defined.

 ## Relation to UML choice and junction states